 A native of Long Island, New York, Ms. Younger grew up in Hempstead and Uniondale where she began her harp studies as a teen.
 She earned her Bachelor of Music at The Hartt School of the University of Hartford her Master of Arts from New York University.
 Her formal instructors on the University level include harpists Rebecca Flannery, Susan Jolles, Emily Mitchell, and bassist, Nat Reeves.

 Currently, she resides in New York where she maintains a rigorous performing and teaching schedule.
 In addition to performing, Ms. Younger has a private teaching studio in New York and is on the harp faculty of the Hartt School Community Division at the University of Hartford in West Hartford, CT; Adelphi University in Garden City, NY and The Greenwich House Music School in New York, NY.
-She is Vice President of the Long Island Chapter of the American Harp Society.
+She is Vice President of the Long Island and Metro NYC Chapters of the American Harp Society.

 ~Making harp a more relevant force in today’s music ~